PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Side-By-Side-Support.md

 launch any installed PowerShell version from `pwsh.exe`, making it easy to set up automation with one command to invoke.
 Arguments from `pwsh.exe` could be mapped to arguments on `powershell.exe`.

+### Are containers and Docker enough to solve this need?

+While discussing this with a colleague of mine, they asked if this is really needed, or if containers and Docker solve this problem already.
+While I believe containers can allow users to use different versions of PowerShell, I also suspect that most users don't know how to set that up, if they even use Docker at all.
+I think it would be easier for everyone if we could just launch the proper version of PowerShell via `pwsh.exe`.